tylermystery/builder/spec_sheet.md

 /*

-Version: 1.9.0
+Version: 1.9.3
-Last Modified: 2025-08-19
+Last Modified: 2025-08-21

 Changelog:

+v1.9.3 - 2025-08-21
+- Added "Card Interaction Model" to spec sheet to define user interactions.

+v1.9.2 - 2025-08-21
+- Simplified UI for MVP: Removed Undo/Redo and Autosave features.
+- Documented removed features as potential future enhancements.

+v1.9.1 - 2025-08-21
+- Updated core layout: Main catalog now scrolls vertically in a responsive grid, while the favorites carousel remains horizontal.

 v1.9.0 - 2025-08-19

-Implemented autosave functionality with interval-based saving and debounced saves on state changes.
+- Implemented autosave functionality with interval-based saving and debounced saves on state changes.
-Removed pre-MVP beta disclaimer for autosave as the feature is now complete. v1.8.2 - 2025-08-18 06:15 PM PDT
+- Removed pre-MVP beta disclaimer for autosave as the feature is now complete.

-Moved "Download Source" button to the bottom right of the summary toolbar with a JavaScript listener to trigger download. v1.8.1 - 2025-08-18 05:40 PM PDT

-Fixed "Download Source" button to be clickable in the summary toolbar by using an  tag with download attribute. v1.8.0 - 2025-08-18

-Made event cards clickable to open a larger detailed editable modal view (majority of screen, same aspect ratio as tiles).
-Added save button in modal to apply edits to state/cart. v1.7.0 - 2025-08-18

-Fixed total cost calculation to correctly multiply variation price by quantity (hours for per-hour, guests for per-guest).
-Moved pre-MVP beta disclaimer to tooltips on autosave-toggle and sessions-dropdown. v1.6.0 - 2025-08-18

-Enhanced total cost calculation to accurately handle variation pricing and quantity.
-Added pre-MVP beta disclaimer to UI noting incomplete autosave and session loading.

-v1.5.0 - 2025-08-18

-Confirmed completion of image gallery functionality.
-Clarified status of secure API proxy (incomplete due to hardcoded token).

-Noted incomplete session dropdown and autosave functionality. v1.4.0 - 2025-08-18

-Fully defined dynamic card details and image gallery functionality in the core spec.
-Added a detailed schema for the Airtable 'Options' field.

-v1.3.0 - 2025-08-18

-Updated spec sheet to reflect new variation-based favoriting logic. v1.2.1 - 2025-08-17

-Added guideline for the Human to always provide the last complete project source. v1.2.0 - 2025-08-17

-Added guideline for the AI to always provide complete files.

-v1.1.0 - 2025-08-17

-Added AI Collaboration Guidelines section. v1.0.0 - 2025-08-17

-Initial versioning and changelog added.
 */

 Feature Specification Sheet (Final Version)
 Summary of Improvements
 This document outlines the features of an interactive event catalog with significant architectural and functional improvements.
-Key upgrades include centralized state management, performance enhancements via image caching and targeted DOM updates, and advanced UI features like a summary toolbar, horizontal "infinite scroll," reaction-based sorting, and a fully implemented interactive image gallery.
+Key upgrades include centralized state management, performance enhancements via image caching and targeted DOM updates, and advanced UI features like a summary toolbar, a vertically scrolling catalog, reaction-based sorting, and a fully implemented interactive image gallery.
 The total cost calculation accurately reflects variation-specific pricing multiplied by quantity (hours for per-hour pricing, guests for per-guest pricing).
 Event cards are clickable to open a larger detailed editable view (majority of screen, same aspect ratio as tiles) with options to modify details and save changes.
 A "Download Source" button is now functional on the bottom right of the summary toolbar for easy access.
-A pre-MVP beta disclaimer as tooltips on the sessions dropdown informs users of incomplete features.
 The secure serverless back-end is incomplete, as Airtable API requests use a hardcoded token, posing a security risk.
 AI Collaboration Guidelines
 Core Principles